 Belgium Prosecutor Vincent Macq

 Chandelon was auditor general at the NATO Support and Procurement Agency (NPSA), charged with logistics for the alliance’s headquarters in Capellen, Luxembourg.
 According to some reports, he may have also been involved in probing terrorism financing and money laundering.
+However, these allegations have been denied by a NATO official.

 Initial media reports claimed that Chandelon used an unregistered gun despite owning three registered weapons and that he used his right hand to fire the weapon, even though he was left-handed.